 4. Lenovo Legion 7i

-Lenovo Legion is a superbly made laptop for streaming that comes with a variety of customizable options, great battery life, and has excellent overall performance.
+Lenovo Legion is a superbly made laptop for streaming that comes with a variety of customizable options, great battery life, and excellent overall performance.

 Video streaming is the very thing this budget laptop was made for, and it showed during testing, as the 15.6-inch screen is very high quality.